williamgregorio/mango/README.md

 # mango

-mango is a cli tool companion to have in a panel workstation, to one by one tackle tasks.
+## Purpose
+mango is a command line interface for completing tasks using a purposeful language to shape thoughts and actions in programming based environment.